caspiankeyes/Adversarial-Epistemic-Audit-Anthropic-Case-Study/README.md

 ---
 ## License

-This repository is available under the MIT License.
+This repository is available under the PolyForm License.
 See the [LICENSE](LICENSE) file for details.

 <br>